celery/celery/docs/userguide/canvas.rst

 ------

-Chunking lets you divide an iterable of work into pieces, so that if you have one million objects, you can create 10 tasks with hundred thousand objects each.
+Chunking lets you divide an iterable of work into pieces, so that if you have one million objects, you can create 10 tasks with a hundred thousand objects each.

 Some may worry that chunking your tasks results in a degradation